-Here at The Open Sanctuary Project, we are committed to carrying out our mission of providing the most compassionate farmed animal care resources possible.
+Here at The Open Sanctuary Project, we are committed to carrying out our mission of providing the most compassionate sanctuary animal care resources possible.
 As we are primarily a written resource, language is one of the most important tools that we have in our toolkit.
 Therefore, we find it crucial to be mindful in how we employ and treat language across our platform.
 Our philosophy of language is primarily driven by two considerations: accessibility and respect.

 A Resource For Everybody